Hands Off Amherst! Saturday, April 5th, 10:30-11:30 am at the Jones Library.

 Now is the time.
 We must act together to save fair elections, schools, clean air, free speech, rights and our very constitution!

-LWVUS is now a co-sponsor of the Hands Off! rallies, thank you to everyone who reserved a seat on our bus, but please, join us in Boston or look for rallies in your area:
+LWVUS is a co-sponsor of the Hands Off! rallies, thank you to everyone who reserved a seat on our bus, but please, join us in Boston, in Amherst, or look for rallies in your area:

 Events